Surfice1/2017-MA-Crash-Data/README.md

 Description: Uses the 2017 Mass car crash data to demonstrate various data processing abilities.
 Allows you to select a town, and view all crash locations on the map.
 Each datapoint displays the number of cars involved in the crash and the number of nonfatal and fatal injuries.
 Next you are able to select multiple towns and view the average and total for those same attributes.
-Finally we show two graphs and a table to give a better insite into the data.
+Finally we show two graphs and a table to give a better insight into the data.

 Data: 2017 MA Car Crash Data from MassDOT
 As data I am using a modified version of the data found here: https://geo-massdot.opendata.arcgis.com/datasets/MassDOT::2017-crashes/about